4 min read

 Nevertheless, with improved performance capabilities of the electronics components, systems can combine into a single ECU.

-This only means one thing (Probably not, just a fun thing to say).
+This only means one thing (Probably not, just trying to be dramatic).

 The demand for skills in this area will likely be in great need so automotive manufacturers and suppliers can continue offering the best solutions.